Free Alternatives to Franklin Gothic

 What is the best free alternative to Franklin Gothic?

-Libre Franklin is the best free alternative to Franklin Gothic with 92% similarity.
+Libre Franklin is the best free alternative to Franklin Gothic with a FontAlternatives similarity score of 92%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Libre Franklin commercially?